YumeMonika/academic/_news/announcement_1.md

 related_posts: false
 ---

 My second year of university starts from today OvO.
-From this semester, I will attend researches in lab as well.
+From this semester, I will attend researches in lab（https://dgovsys.org/） as well.